jeremiahmarks/Platform/README.md

 ## Education
 Our first duty to the future is to educate.
 We must share the things we have learned in life.
 We were afforded great opportunities by our predecessors and we must not let those go to waste.
 As I write this, our population is about seven and a half billion.
 Over our history, there have been on the order of a hundred billion people born.
 Conservatively assuming a average lifespan of only 30 years, that is over 200 times the age of our Universe worth of human experiences.

-Everything we have and everything we do is built atop that.
-It is criminal and a great sign of disrespect not to learn and share as much as we can.
+Everything we have, and everything we do is built upon that.
+It is criminal and disrespectful not to learn and share as much as we can.

 ### Arts and the Humanities
 It is easy to focus on learning the things that we think will pay us back financially.
 This is blind.

 Architecture, art, poetry, music, etc. are all things that enrich our lives greatly.
 It is a sign that something is wrong with our society that the people who devote their lives focusing on these endeavors are not rewarded commensurately.
 We should do all that we can to rectify that unless we want to live in a bland world without style or beauty.

 We may not all be interested in pursuing any of these as our primary focus, but all of us can benefit from tasting a bit of many forms creativity.
-Without trying, we can never know how much what we want to do later in life might benefit from what we might have learned.
+Without that, we will never know how much the things we want to do later in life might benefit from what we might have learned, so these should be an integral part of our education.

 ### Civics
 An understanding of civics is fundamental to fulfilling our duty and responsibility as citizens to be well informed and active participants in our government.
 For that reason, we must ensure that civics are taught as a core part of education at all levels.
 We must all understand how our government works, and how to operate the various knobs and levers that influence it.